mortberg/cubicaltt/README.md

 Cubical Type Theory
 ===================

-Experimental implementation of a [Cubical Type Theory](http://www.cse.chalmers.se/~coquand/cubicaltt.pdf) in which the user can directly manipulate n-dimensional cubes.
+Experimental implementation of [Cubical Type Theory](http://www.cse.chalmers.se/~coquand/cubicaltt.pdf) in which the user can directly manipulate n-dimensional cubes.
 The language extends type theory with: